-Shower pans are attached on the floor of the shower stall in order to collect the water when you take a shower.
+Shower pans are attached to the floor of the shower stall in order to collect the water when you take a shower.
 Pre-fabricated shower pans are now used as a cheaper alternative way of renovating the bathroom with custom tiles.
-Shower pans are usually made from fiberglass or acrylic with different sizes and shape.
+Shower pans are usually made from fiberglass or acrylic with different sizes and shapes.
 The installation process of shower pans on the concrete floor is almost the same as tiles but it is easier, lighter and more reasonable.

 The shapes, sizes, and designs of the shower pans may vary but the installation process follows some basic steps for all types of shower pans.
 And you can easily install them in your bathroom spending from $250 to $900 depending on the proficiency of DIYers.
 You can hire any local professional and complete your installation properly and quickly within four to six hours.